MONETIZATION IS A BUSINESS IMPERATIVE THAT IMPACTS ALL ORGANIZATIONS IN THE DIGITAL ECONOMY, REGARDLESS OF INDUSTRY.

-We're on a data-driven mission to address the monetization realities of the ever-evolving digital economy.
+We're on a mission to address the monetization realities of the ever-evolving digital economy.
 BLUIQ is the only true multi-tenant, cloud-based billing solution in the market that goes beyond delivering automation to provide a total monetization platform that supports the strategic imperatives of 100+ clients in a variety of industries.

 Iterate your new offerings based on what your customers really want and value.

 The strategic and operational advantages of software-as-a-services (SaaS) offerings has resulted in mainstream adoption of cloud-based technology by nearly every sector of the global economy.
 It wouldn’t be an overstatement to suggest that SaaS was the primary driver of the subscription-based and recurring billing models that now permeate all aspects of B2B and B2C offerings.

 Vendors of “as-a-service” software and products were the pioneers of new ownership models which required innovative account management, automatic provisioning and on-boarding tools to support a new business paradigm.
 SaaS vendors were also the first entities to rethink their traditional offerings and create licensing “packages” that bundled similar features and functionality into purchasing “tiers” or subscriptions.
 Instead of counting user licenses or installation sites, SaaS vendors could offer alternatives based on any aspect of their solution that they could charge for, or limit, based on usage of the solution.
 Terms like silver, gold, platinum, solo, team, enterprise, and others became synonymous with this product-centric, subscription-based approach to pricing, packaging and billing.